aws-amplify/docs/cli-toolchain/cognito-triggers.md

 ### Email Verification Link with Redirect

 Cognito allows you to configure your User Pool to send an email to your users when they attempt to register an account.
 You can configure this email to contain a link to Cognito's Hosted UI where the user's account will be marked as confirmed.
-However, there is currently no means to redirect the user back to your app from this Hosted UI page.

 This trigger template allows you to define an email message with a link to a static S3 bucket that you control, where the user's account will be confirmed and they can then be redirected to a URL of your choice (presumably your application).
 The URL will automatically contain the username as a query string parameters.